react-native-community/boost-for-react-native/README.md

 # Boost for React Native

-This is a copy of [Boost](http://www.boost.org/) that is used to build React Native from source.
-It includes just the Boost source code (without the docs, for example) so that downloading and extracting the files doesn't take too long.
+This is the subset of [Boost](http://www.boost.org/) required by React Native.
+It includes only the Boost source code (without the docs, for example) that is needed by RN.

-You probably don't want to directly use this repository.
-Its sole purpose is to distribute the Boost code for building React Native.
+Do not use this repo directly: its sole purpose is to distribute Boost code for building React Native.

 This library does not necessarily follow semver.
 It follows Boost's versioning plus a number in the prerelease identifier position.
 React Native declares the exact version of this library it depends on instead of using semver ranges.